muratk3n/thirdwave/en/tweets/2019/week40.md

 "@Jkylebass

 The HK exchange bid for the LSE is rooted in the fact that the LSE owns FTSE indicies.
 Chinese bonds aren’t currently in the FTSE.
-The crafty Chinese are thinking that a $39billion bid for the exchange can net them $200 billion in capital flows once they force inclusion \#china"
+The crafty Chinese are thinking that a $39 billion bid for the exchange can net them $200 billion in capital flows once they force inclusion
+\#china"

 *2019-9-26 13:29:37*